Next: Format Modifiers, Previous: Basic Printf, Up: Printf [Contents][Index]

 are floating point; it is provided primarily for compatibility with C.)

-Print an unsigned hexadecimal integer; ‘%X’ uses the letters ‘A’ through ‘F’ instead of ‘a’ through ‘f’ (see Nondecimal-numbers).
+%x, %XPrint an unsigned hexadecimal integer; ‘%X’ uses the letters ‘A’ through ‘F’ instead of ‘a’ through ‘f’ (see Nondecimal-numbers).

-Print a single ‘%’.
+%%Print a single ‘%’.
 This does not consume an argument and it ignores any modifiers.

 NOTE: When using the integer format-control letters for values that are outside the range of the widest C integer type,

-switches to the ‘%g’ format specifier.
-If --lint is provided on the command line (see Options),gawk
+gawkswitches to the ‘%g’ format specifier.
+If --lint is provided on the command line (see Options),gawkwarns about this.
+Other versions ofawkmay print invalid values or do something else entirely. (d.c.)

 Next: Format Modifiers, Previous: Basic Printf, Up: Printf [Contents][Index]